Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

 A singularity of a MCF defined up to time $T$ is of {\it type I} if the curvature blows up no faster than $(T-t)^{-1/2}$; otherwise, the singularity is of {\it type II}.
-Type I singularities are important in the singularity analysis of MCF because Huisken \cite{Hu} shows that a rescaling of a type I singularity is a smooth shrinker.
-More generally, every limit of rescalings of a MCF around a fixed point in spacetime is modeled on a possibly singular shrinker \cite{Hu},\cite{Il94}.
+Type I singularities are important in the singularity analysis of MCF because Huisken \cite{Hu} showed that a blow up limit of a type I singularity is a smooth shrinker.
+More generally, the limit of a blowup sequence of a MCF at a fixed spacetime point is modeled on a possibly singular shrinker \cite{Hu},\cite{Il94}.
 The study of shrinkers is therefore central in the analysis of singularity formation of the MCF.
-Shrinkers can equivalently be defined as immersed hypersurfaces $\Sigma\subset \R^n$ satisfying the equation \be H=\frac{1}{2}\langle x,\mathbf{n}\rangle. \ee Straightfoward calculations show that hyperplanes passing through the origin, round spheres of radius $\sqrt{2n}$ centered at the origin, and cylinders of the form $S^k\times \R^{n-k}\subset \R^{n+1}$ are all shrinkers.
+Shrinkers can equivalently be defined as immersed hypersurfaces $\Sigma\subset \R^n$ satisfying the equation \be H=\frac{1}{2}\langle x,\mathbf{n}\rangle. \ee Straightfoward calculations show that the hyperplanes passing through the origin, the round spheres of radius $\sqrt{2n}$ centered at the origin, and the cylinders of the form $S^k\times \R^{n-k}\subset \R^{n+1}$ are all shrinkers.
 Much work has concerned the construction and classification of shrinkers \cite{An},\cite{Bre},\cite{KaKlMo}, and for the case $n=1$, a complete classification is known \cite{AbLa}.